xysheep/C2G/README.md

 ```cmd
 C2G.exe data.csv label.csv outlier 0.05 trivial_gate 50
 ```
-If the data is not transformed, you also set the "cofactor" option to make C2G transform the data.
+**If your data is not transformed**, you also set the "cofactor" option to make C2G transform the data.
 For mass cytometry, it's recommended to be 5.
 For flow cytometry, it's recommended to be 100.
 ```cmd
 C2G.exe data.csv label.csv cofactor 5
 ```